psarathi012/CV/README.md

 - **[Lighthouse](https://developers.google.com/web/tools/lighthouse)**: Used for website speed and performance audits to optimize load time and overall site health.
 - **[GTmetrix](https://www.gtmetrix.com/)**: Conducted speed and performance assessments to improve user experience and site performance.

+## 📣 Product Launch & Growth Highlights

+- Successfully launched **Maxim AI** on [Product Hunt](https://www.producthunt.com/products/maxim-ai#maxim), earning **150+ upvotes** and triggering a surge in international traffic.
+- The launch helped strengthen the brand's presence across developer and AI product communities, particularly in the US market.
+- Collaborated across content, SEO, and product to ensure positioning aligned with Maxim’s core value of LLM observability and evaluation.